 The decision to market is easy; all organizations need a way to represent their services consistently and intelligently.
 However, the decision between when to use in-house marketing talent and when to hire a professional agency can prove to be difficult.
 Our In-House vs. Marketing Agency comparison will give you the information you need to get started with your marketing strategy.

 Hiring and developing an in-house marketing team for your organization comes with its own set of benefits including:

 - Established marketing and sales alignment.

-- Opportunities to nurture and grow personnel from within organization.
+- Opportunities to nurture and grow personnel from within the organization.

-The biggest advantage of building an in-house marketing team is the familiarity that they will have with the businesses goals, vision and culture.
+The biggest advantage of building an in-house marketing team is the familiarity that they will have with your business’s goals, vision and culture.
 An in-house marketer will develop intimate knowledge of the product or service that you are promoting.
-In-house marketers may also be more aligned with the sales team, making it easier for the two to stay in frequent contact and collaborate on messaging and marketing campaigns.
+In-house marketers may also be more aligned with the sales team, as it’s easier for the two to stay in frequent contact and collaborate on messaging and marketing campaigns.

 Overall, the close relationship between in-house marketing staff and the company as a whole can be advantageous when considering marketing strategy.

 On the downside, in-house marketing can also present several limitations.

 Most importantly, smaller and medium-sized companies typically lack the budget and resources required to hire and train marketing professionals that cover a variety of skills.

 To execute an integrated marketing plan, including messaging, strategy, search engine optimization (SEO), pay-per-click (PPC) advertising, web design, social media, content development and more, would require multiple employees with specializations in several different areas.